adrlar/CanSNPer/README.md

 add a new organism to your database, use the -initialise_organism argument:

 ```
-CanSNPer -initialise_organism
+CanSNPer -initialise_organism -b CanSNPerDB.db
 ```

-CanSNPer will ask for an organism name if you did not supply one using the -r argument.
+CanSNPer will ask for an organism name if you did not supply one using the `-r` argument.

 After initialising an organism you can start to add information to it.
 To add the list of SNPs use the `--import_snp_file` argument and supply the text-file.
-If you did not supply the -r argument CanSNPer will ask which organism this data belongs to.
+If you did not supply the `-r` argument CanSNPer will ask which organism this data belongs to.

 ```
-CanSNPer -r Yersinia_pestis --import_snp_file y_snps.txt
+CanSNPer -r Yersinia_pestis --import_snp_file y_snps.txt -b CanSNPerDB.db
 ```

 Next, if you want to upload a new, or update an existingcanSNP tree, use `--import_tree_file`.
 The tree in the CanSNPer database will be replaced:

 ```
-CanSNPer -r Yersinia_pestis --import_tree_file y_tree.txt
+CanSNPer -r Yersinia_pestis --import_tree_file y_tree.txt -b CanSNPerDB.db
 ```

 The last database altering option in CanSNPer allows you to import a fasta